 The Marshall Weinberg Internship Program

 Typically around $2,500 (could be more or less) depending on number of applicants/amount of funding available.
+In 2014, 13 studnets received some level of funding.
 In 2013, 20 students applied for Weinberg funding for domestic internships and 15 students received some level of funding.
 Additionally, five students applied for funding for international internships and all received support.
 In 2011, 19 students applied for Weinberg funding and 11 students received awards.
 Application submission does not guarantee funding.

 This program, supported by Marshall Weinberg, was established to enhance the practical experience and professional development of graduate students in SNRE (and is not meant to support master's projects, thesis/dissertation preparation, research or similar activities of a purely academic nature).